Backup158/DarktideWeaponCustomizationOwO/docs/README.md

 > [!WARNING]
 >
 > Anything below is not updated for the rebuild.
-I'll do that once I'm done
+I'll do that once I'm ready to release on Nexus

 <a id="faq-1"></a>